Ohio Bobcats football: Early history (1892–1978)

 With the retirement of legendary coach Don Peden in 1946, the Ohio athletics administration knew that it would be challenging to find a worthy successor.
 The man chosen was Harold Wise, who lasted only two seasons and posted 3–5–1 and 3–6 records.
 His teams were competitive, but struggled to face the challenging schedule presented by membership in the MAC.
 His 1948 team, though only 3–6, is best known for its 37–7 demolishing of Case Western Reserve.
 In 1949, Carroll Widdoes became the new coach of the Bobcats following a successful two-year tenure at Ohio State.
 Widdoes led the team to a 4–4–1 record in his first year, and made noise with an opening day upset of West Virginia.
 Widdoes' 1950, 1951, and 1952 teams all posted winning records, and were led by All-American linebacker Vince Costello and #33 fullback Jim(Big Train)McKenna.
 Costello would go on to a highly decorated professional career with the Cleveland Browns and New York Giants.
 The 1953 squad won Ohio's first-ever Mid-American Conference title, while posting an impressive 6–2–1 record (5–0–1 MAC).
 The 1954 squad failed to disappoint as well, posting a 6–3 mark against a challenging gauntlet that featured perennial power Harvard.
 The 1955 Bobcats were 5–4, but in 1956 and 1957 Ohio was 2–7 and 2–6–1, respectively.
-With two losing seasons in a row, Widdoes resigned as coach and became Ohio's athletics director.
-Widdoes handpicked a successor in Bill Hess, who had spent seven seasons as an assistant to Woody Hayes and brought a similar philosophy back to Athens.
+After consecutive losing seasons, Widdoes resigned as coach and became Ohio's athletics director.